-The SW-2000M-CL-65 can send out five, test patterns instead of the real imaged lines for purposes like interfacing and problem analysis.
+The cameras can send out five test patterns instead of the real imaged lines for purposes like interfacing and problem analysis.
 The patterns replace the image data and can thus be used also to test the following blocks.
+Each channel can be individually set to any of the patterns or to show the real image data.